How I Teach - Reflecting on 15 years in design education

 Conclusion

-I didn’t spend time talking about some other issues facing design educators, but I’ve written a lot about those in other places.
 Some of these topics include the role of online learning, the relationship between design and computer science, design portfolios, wicked problems in design, and the nature of scale in higher education.

 The design studio is a wonderful environment for creativity.
 It’s a place, and a vibe, and a process: it becomes the backdrop for meaningful experiential learning.
 Inside of the design studio, classes are built around learning outcomes and a thoughtful timeline of learning interventions.
 Students learn skills focused on ethnographic research, synthesizing complexity into meaningful insights, shaping services and products, and evaluating their work to ensure it is usable and useful.